geonetwork/doc/source/tutorials/hookcustomizations/newproject/index.rst

 Separate your code
 ##################

-GeoNetwork is built using Maven.
+|project_name| is built using Maven.
 This means, there are several folders inside the source code and each of them is a different Maven project that can be built separatedly.

 .. image:: img/listprojects.png